Phoo Action: Reception

-On Saturday, 8 September, before principal photography began, John Patterson of The Guardian, writing in 'The Guide' (a weekly listings magazine), placed Phoo Action at number 13 in his list of '50 Must See Shows' of Autumn.
+On 8 September 2007, before principal photography had begun, John Patterson writing in The Guardian, placed Phoo Action at number 13 in his list of '50 must-see shows' of Autumn.

-On transmission Phoo Action polarized the UK's TV critics' opinion.
-The Daily Telegraphs Michael Deacon hated it, writing - "BBC3 has had a revamp.
-Judging by Phoo Action, though, the channel remains unwavering in its commitment to diabolical television,".
-Whereas The Times' Andrew Billen loved it "to an almost indecent degree".
-Writing in The Independent newspaper on Sunday, 17 February 2008 in a review entitled "Lily Allen and Friends, BBC3; Phoo Action, BBC3; Skins, E4; Attila the Hun, BBC1", Hermione Eyre stated the opinion that 'BBC3 struck gold with Phoo Action, a cult comedy in the making'.
+On transmission, Phoo Action received mixed reviews.
+Michael Deacon, for The Daily Telegraph, wrote "BBC3 has had a revamp.
+Judging by Phoo Action, though, the channel remains unwavering in its commitment to diabolical television", whereas The Times Andrew Billen "(found himself) enjoying to an almost indecent degree".
+Writing in The Independent, Hermione Eyre stated that "BBC3 struck gold with Phoo Action, a cult comedy in the making".

-Vehicles

-The 'Phoo Mobile' is a Napiersport 'SuperStratos' Corse, which is a replica of the Lancia Stratos HF.
-The Freebies vehicle is a GP Mk2 Beach Buggy, copied from the Meyers Manx and based on a Volkswagen Beetle.
-During filming the car was only pushed around as the exhausts were too loud for the sound editor to cope with.